What’s the difference between tactical and strategic marketers?

 Final Thoughts on Tactical Marketers vs Strategic Marketers

-The best marketing plans aren’t tactical or strategic, they’re both.
+The best marketing plans aren’t tactical versus strategic, they’re both.
 Marketers should use tactical marketing campaigns to get leads, while also using strategic initiatives that will help them turn new leads into loyal customers.

 The tactical and strategic marketers of the world have a lot in common.
 They both want to create relationships with clients who will continuously do business with them.
 However, they differ on how best to accomplish this goal.